stef elizabeth photo

 First off, do anything that makes you feel good and feel confident about yourself!

 For posing, I always encourage my clients to practice a bit in the mirror before their session.
 For example, standing flat-footed and straight-backed rarely works for boudoir.
 Instead, I will ask you to shift your weight from one foot to create a beautiful "S" curve that works much better in photos.
 Try Googling the term "contrapposto" to see what I mean by this!
+Also, check out boudoir posing reels on Instagram - once you get familiar with them, they won't seem so scary when you're doing them in the studio.

 How much does a boudoir session with you cost?